helmedeiros/hoster/README.md

 Run `hoster --help` for the full command list and `hoster --version` to check the installed version.
 Pass `--verbose` (or `-v`) before any subcommand to surface the internal `run_cmd` invocations -- useful when debugging an `apply` or `clean` that does not seem to take effect.

+`apply --prod` is gated: it refuses to run without `--force` so you can't fat-finger production.
+Use `hoster --force apply --prod` when you really mean it.
+The no-flag `apply` (which walks every populated env) is unaffected.

 ## Project metadata

 By default the project name (used in the `##<name-env>##` markers